Marlins vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in six of their past 10 games and won four of those contests.
+- The Marlins have played as the favorite in seven of their past 10 games and have gone 4-3 in those contests.

-- In their last 10 games with a total, the Marlins and their opponents are 5-4-1 when it comes to hitting the over.
+- When it comes to hitting the over, the Marlins and their opponents are 4-5-1 in their last 10 games with a total.

 Discover More About This Game